boraolim/Utilities.Core/README.md

 <h2>English</h2>

 <h3>IMPORTANT!!</h3>
-<p>This Nuget package<a href="https://www.nuget.org/packages/Utilities.NETFX40.dll/">Utilities.NETFX40.dll</a> will no longer be supported.
-Use the package for .NET Core.</p>
+<p>This Nuget package <a href="https://www.nuget.org/packages/Utilities.NETFX40.dll/">Utilities.NETFX40.dll</a> will no longer be supported.
+Use the <a href="https://www.nuget.org/packages/Utilities.Core.dll/">package for .NET Core.</a></p>

 <h3>Detail of the version 1.0.24.6035 (2021/08/28)</h3>
 <ul type="square">